shivamd20/QuoraUpvoteCount/README.md

 # QuoraUpvoteCount
 JavaScript Script to count upvotes of any person

+# Steps
+1. Open persons quora profile in the chrome browser
-Just paste this code in the console window of the person.
+2. Paste the below code in the console window of the browser tab. (press CTRL+SHIFT+I)

+# You are done.
+Now you can see the upvotes count of the person in the console.

 ```
 var answers = document.getElementsByClassName('feed_item inline_expand_item')